JokerJohn/LIO_SAM_6AXIS/README.md

 # Problems

-1. `velodyne` + `stim300`(6 axis)+`gps` codes and data are available, but only for test!  we will update the new version of codes later. **I haven't released the node of `GPS_ODOM`, because this part of the code is poorly written**, I will organize and update it later.
-You can first set `useGPS` to false.
+1. `velodyne` + `stim300`(6 axis)+`gps` codes and data are available, but only for test!  we will update the new version of codes later.

-   > The test data is a section of campus of more than 10km.
-It was collected on a mountain road.
-The elevation changes greatly, the GPS data is unstable, and there is a tunnel, which is very challenging.
-LIO_SAM will be difficult to close the loop or may crash directly in the later downhill road.
+   > LIO_SAM will be difficult to close the loop without GPS or may crash directly in the later downhill road.
 You can test it yourself and find the reason.

-2. ouster/pandar lidar + 6-aixs IMU are all ok, we will release the test data.
+2. **ouster+stim300**/**pandar + 6-aixs IMU** are all available, we will release the test data around June.

    > Please note that some people have different ways of modifying the timestamps in the driver module when using ouster.
 Remember to modify the unit of time in the timestamps.